What's in a Name?

 He polarised people, positively; this left him with a fantastic, large and eclectic group of friends.

 A toxic presence was not welcome or tolerated.
 It’s a beautiful ethos and one which I try to emulate.

 Conversations around Jimmy flowed and were provoking, stimulating.

 He adored a good philosophy session, feeling out others thoughts.
 He was sharp and very open to new ideas, Engaging and challenging of your ideas and his own, at each turn.

 His home had a revolving door, folks leaving and arriving at different times, day and night, rarely coming empty-handed.

 He looked after the vulnerable and nurtured those who needed a father figure or a friend.
 He had great Loves and some short flings, he had a lot of respect for women.
-He felt our place in this world was equal to any men, we all have our individual attributes.
+He felt our place in this world was equal to any men; we all have our attributes.

 While he was very caring, he also loved hearing a bit of gossip (quietly).
 He was brutely honest.
 It was always a lesson, sometimes a tad harsh.
-Only ask Big Jim a question if you are looking for an honest answer.
+Only ask Big Jim a question if you are looking for a real answer.
 He was not a fan of sugar coating anything unless it was appropriate.